cylc/cylc-flow/doc/src/introduction.rst

 ..
 [1] Future plans for EcoConnect include additional deterministic regional
        weather forecasts and a statistical ensemble.
 ..
 [2] Note that simply overlapping the single cycle point schedules of
-       :num:`fig-time-one` from the same start point would have resulted in dependency violation by task *c*.
+       :numref:`fig-time-one` from the same start point would have resulted in dependency violation by task *c*.
 ..
 [3] Finally, we note again that a good job scheduler should be able to
        dynamically adapt to delays in any part of the suite due to resource